oddbird/oddleventy/content/blog/2024/removing-mixins.md

 ## Style queries and 'layered toggles'

-We don't have CSS-native mixins yet, but we do have style queries (in Chromium) which can be used for mixin-like behavior:
+We don't have CSS-native mixins yet, but we do have style queries
+(in Chromium, and Webkit beta) which can be used for mixin-like behavior:

 ```css